accelerex-developer/RexPayiOS/README.md

 ## Description on some vital optional properties

 - `passphrase:` This should be provided if used when you're generating your pgp key pair.
-- Item 2
-- Item 3
-## Description on some vital optional properties
-    - `passphrase:` This should be provided if used when you're generating your pgp key pair.
 - `selctedChannels:` This will show all the available channels by defaut.Feel free to make any modifications as needed.
 - `delegate:` This serves as the communication channel between the SDK and the class (i.e UIViewController or View) that initiates the SDK.

-    - `rexpayEnv:` The SDK environment, the default is sanbox.
+- `rexpayEnv:` The SDK environment, the default is sandbox.